ArvinZhuang/DSI-QG/README.md

 ## Training
 We take XORQA 100k and t5/mt5-base as a training example.
 You can simply change the dataset and model config in the run arguments to run other experiments.

-The retrieval Hits score results on dev set will be logger on wandb logger during training.
+The retrieval Hits score results on dev set will be logged on wandb logger during training.

 ### Train Original DSI model